African Health Ministers Okay New Strategy to Curb Chronic Diseases

 In most parts of Africa, severe non-communicable diseases are treated at tertiary health facilities, which are mostly in large cities.
 This exacerbates health inequities, as it puts care beyond the reach of most rural, peri-urban and lower-income patients, who can often only easily access district hospitals and local health centres.
 These facilities lack the capacity and resources to effectively manage severe non-communicable diseases.

-The strategy adopted in Lome urges countries to institute standardized programmes to tackle chronic and severe non-communicable diseases by ensuring that essential medicines, technologies and diagnostics are available and accessible at district hospitals.
+The strategy adopted in Lome urges countries to institute standardised programmes to tackle chronic and severe non-communicable diseases by ensuring that essential medicines, technologies and diagnostics are available and accessible at district hospitals.

 Non-communicable diseases account for most of the out-of-pocket spending of patients in Africa and due to their chronic nature often lead to catastrophic health expenditures.